icomefromthenet/PointsMachine/README.md

 ## Score and Score Groups

-Scores are the starting values.
-If this library was used as a discount calculator you could have one score per product but with dungeon raid each score will instead represent a minium allowance for attendence.
+Scores are used to define starting values.

+For this raid calculator I am going to have each score represent an allowance for attendence so each character that attends this raid will start of with x points.

-Score Groups are used to categories multiple score values together with the groups used as filters during a caluclation run.
+Score Groups are used to provide categories for scores.

 We start of with 3 Score Groups.